NicholasRaynes/GitHubTest/README.md

-# This repository is simply a test for myself regarding creating and pushing commits from a local repository to Guthub.
+# This repository is simply a test for myself regarding creating and pushing commits from a local repository to Github.